flyingcircusio/appenv/README.md

 $ cd ducker
 $ ./ducker
-Running unclean installation from requirements.txt Ensuring unclean install ...
+Running unclean installation from requirements.in Ensuring unclean install ...
 Please initiate a query.
 Ducker (? for help) q